 The first, and still the best overview I’ve read of fusui in Japan was found in an unexpected source – a book titled ‘Supernatural and Mysterious Japan – Spirits, hauntings and paranormal phenomena‘.
 The author Catrien Ross describes how fusui has been applied from its first introduction to modern usage.
 Of interest are her comments on the importance of energy lines (Dragon paths), ketsu (energy outlets) and the three geomantic criteria of mountains, watercourses and directions for fusui.
 According to Ross the central intent of the original practice was to take these factors into account to calm the wind and acquire water.
 Hence the use of kanji for wind and water to describe the art.
 Wind and water also distribute energy in the landscape.

-By far the most famous practitioner of onmyodo/onmyoudou, the Way of Yinyang, is Abe no Seimei who lived between 921-1005.
+By far the most famous practitioner of Onmyodo/Onmyoudou is Abe no Seimei who lived between 921-1005.
 Wikipedia has a useful introduction to this intriguing man.
 If you find yourself in Kyoto the Seimei Shrine is well worth visiting.
 There are several other shrines, and at least one Temple (Shinnyodo in Kyoto who sell an ema with a red pentagram) that have links to Seimei.
 When I visit Japan in mid 2018 I am planning to visit the Seimei neighbourhood Shrine in Osaka where it is purported Seimei was born.
-For those interested in learning more about Seimei there are many videos on YouTube.

-In modern times interest in Seimei has been revived through books, anime, manga, video games and two movies.
-His popularity in Japan was heightened further when the Olympic and World ice-skating champion Yuzuru Hanyo portrayed Seimei in his free skating routine during the 2015-2016 season.
-The pentagram, which represents both the five Chinese elements and the Abe family crest, appears in many of the modern portrayals of Seimei.
+In modern times interest in Seimei has been revived in Japan through books, anime, manga, video games and two movies.
+The pentagram appears in many of the modern portrayals of Seimei.
 It is said that he independently developed the symbol in the 10th century.
-Some writers say that the five pointed star went on to become the mark of the onmyoji.
+Some writers say that the five pointed star went on to become the mark of the Onmyoji.
 The resurgence in interest in Seimei has helped highlight the practice of geomancy/fusui in the Hiean period and its importance in the history of Japan.

 Another aspect of fusui related to the elements is the use of the Pa Kua/Bagua (eight symbols), an essential tool in most Feng Shui Schools.
 The eight symbols are trigrams that represent different combinations of in and yo (yinyang) and an associated element.
-Bagua appear in modern day ‘self-help’ books on fusui albeit in a simplified form at times.
-The Bagua also appears in the two Onmyoji movies and are mentioned in some texts I’ve read on onmyodou.
+Bagua appear in modern day ‘self-help’ books on fusui albeit sometimes in a simplified form.
+The Bagua also appears in the two Onmyoji movies and are mentioned in some texts I’ve read on Onmyodou.
 Wikipedia has a useful entry on the “Later Heaven” Bagua in feng shui, which is used for residences:

 “The trigrams are related to the five elements of Wu Xing used by Feng Shui practitioners and in Traditional Chinese Medicine.
 Those five elements are Water, Wood, Fire, Earth and Metal.
 The Water (Kan) and Fire (Li) trigrams correspond directly with the Water and Fire elements.
 The element of Earth corresponds with both the trigrams of Earth (Kun) and Mountain (Gen).
 The element of Wood corresponds with the trigrams of Wind (Xun) (as a gentle but inexorable force that can erode and penetrate stone) and Thunder (Zhen).
 The element of Metal corresponds with the trigrams of Heaven (Qian) and Lake (Dui)“.

 The five Chinese elements have remained a fundamental component of fusui from the time it was first introduced to Japan centuries ago through to contemporary practices.
-Fusui appears alive and well in Japan, expressing itself in many guises and referred to by different names.
+Fusui appears alive and well in Japan, expressing itself in many guises.
 Its application and evolution is a captivating and complex story.
-Fusui is definitely a subject that would lend itself to a mind map to capture its different dimensions.
+While the practice is derived from feng shui it appears that some adaptations have been made in Japan.
+Fusui is definitely a subject that would lend itself to a mind map to capture its different dimensions and weave these threads together.
 I will report back when the opportunity arises to put pen to paper. 🙂